-Hand masses can occur on the skin, such as a mole or a wart, or underneath the skin in the soft tissue or even the bone.
+Hand masses can occur on the skin, such as a mole or a wart.
+Hand tumors can develop underneath the skin in the soft tissue or even the bone.
 Because there are so many types of tissue in the hand (e.g. skin, fat, ligaments, tendons, nerves, blood vessels, bone, etc.), there are many types of tumors that can occur.
 Depending on the type, a mass or cyst may or may not produce symptoms.
-The most common hand masses are:

-- Ganglion cysts are benign fluid-filled masses that are typically seen on the wrist, hand, and fingers.
+- Ganglion cysts are benign fluid-filled hand masses that are typically seen on the wrist, hand, and fingers.
 This is most common mass occurring in the hand.
 There are several treatment options for a ganglion cyst, including observation (doing nothing), aspiration (puncturing with a needle) or surgically removing it.

 - Dupuytren’s nodules are hard, visible knots that form due to the thickening of the tissue beneath the skin in the palm of the hand.
 They are often painless, but may cause discomfort with gripping.
-Nodules themselves do not alter function; however, development of a chord may lead to contracture of the finger.
+Nodules themselves do not alter function; however, development of a chord may lead to Dupuytren's contracture of the finger.

 - Epidermal inclusion cysts are benign and form just underneath the skin where there may have been a cut or puncture.
 The cyst is filled with keratin, a soft, waxy material.